Pedro Téllez-Girón, 3rd Duke of Osuna: Fall and death

-A few days after Philip III's death, in 1621, in a "purge" of the ministers of the new and very young king against Lerma's family and friends, Osuna was arrested by a decision of the State Council – the highest political and administrative body of the Spanish Monarchy – on a large and wide-ranging array of accusations (corruption, but also impiety, sexual misconduct, etc.).
+A few days after Philip III's death, in 1621, in a 'purge' by the ministers of the new and very young king against Lerma's family and friends, Osuna was arrested by a decision of the State Council – the highest political and administrative body of the Spanish Monarchy – on a large and wide-ranging array of accusations (corruption, but also impiety, sexual misconduct, etc.).
 He remained under house arrest (imprisoned in castles or noble houses) until his death in September 1624.
-The purge was actively promoted by the new Royal PM, Gaspar de Guzmán, Count-Duke of Olivares.
+The purge was actively promoted by the new Royal prime minister, Gaspar de Guzmán, Count-Duke of Olivares.

 No sentence was ever pronounced, but the House of Osuna was out of the royal favour for three decades, and only during the reign of Charles II did it again play an important role in Spanish political life.